 The emergency services were called, with the first paramedics on the scene in just three minutes.
-They worked hard to save the man’s life but unfortunately he was pronounced dead at the scene.
+They worked hard to save the man’s life but unfortunately, he was pronounced dead at the scene.

-The Met have instituted an investigation by the Serious Collision Investigation Unit but so far have made no arrests.
+The Met has instituted an investigation by the Serious Collision Investigation Unit but so far have made no arrests.
 Given that the HGV stayed at the scene and there would have been no problems in tracking down the driver, it seems that those investigating don’t immediately see a case where the driver was at fault.
 The police are however interested in hearing from any witnesses, so if you were there, please call them on their non-emergency number 101.

 Sane cyclists getting killed

 If you read the Daily Mail you’d start making assumptions that those dying are ‘Lycra louts’.
-However statistics show that the majority of deaths are among those who generally take adequate precautions and are often the safest cyclists in the commuting peloton.
+However, statistics show that the majority of deaths are among those who generally take adequate precautions and are often the safest cyclists in the commuting peloton.

-It is important to highlight that no one walks away from these accidents unscathed; they affect all involved, and can do for a lifetime.
+It is important to highlight that no one walks away from these accidents unscathed; they affect all involved and can do for a lifetime.
 Even when found innocent of wrongdoing, it is likely that the driver will have a ‘life sentence’ from their own conscience.